Desolate Oath

 It's a large tent, made for entertaining, typical bard's fair.
 Lehala and Alfira must have shared it.
 It's easy enough to set up on the outskirts of camp.
 I found a flat, dry pad of dirt and staked it down, before propping up the tarp with sturdy poles.

-With money procured from the grove, I purchased a cart and an Ox from a tiefling farmer from the caravan.
+I purchased a cart and an Ox from a tiefling farmer from the caravan.
 The Ox he sold me looks feeble and has a strange aura about it.
 I can't quite put my finger on what's off about him though.
-Still, he helped me procure a table from the blighted village that I set up in the tent.
+Still, he helped me procure a table and a few chairs from the blighted village.
+They fit neatly inside the tent.

 Taking down the colorful banners and decorative bard's fair, the tent is a plain white canvas.
 It's perfect.